NVIDIA-RTX/RTXTS-TTM/README.md

-## Overview
+# RTX Texture Streaming

-RTX Texture Streaming (RTXTS) library is a specialized module designed to efficiently manage and orchestrate texture tiles allocation and streaming for sparse Direct3D12 textures.
-Library functionality is tightly coupled with Direct3D12 concept of tiled resources and sampler feedback functionality [https://microsoft.github.io/DirectX-Specs/d3d/SamplerFeedback.html].
-Tiled resources are more memory-efficient compared to regular textures, which need all memory allocated during creation.
-With tiled resources, GPU memory can be managed with fine granularity.
-This selective residency method reduces memory usage and enhances performance, particularly in cases involving ultra-high-resolution or large textures.
+The RTX Texture Streaming (RTXTS) library is designed to manage and orchestrate tile allocation and streaming for sparse textures.
+Library functionality is tightly coupled with the Direct3D 12 concepts of [Tiled Resources](https://learn.microsoft.com/en-us/windows/win32/api/d3d12/ne-d3d12-d3d12_tiled_resources_tier) and [Sampler Feedback](https://microsoft.github.io/DirectX-Specs/d3d/SamplerFeedback.html).
+Tiled resources can be much more memory-efficient compared than regular textures as their memory usage can be managed with a finer granularity.
+This selective residency reduces memory usage and may enhance performance, particularly in cases involving ultra-high-resolution textures in dense scenes.

 ## Key Features and Benefits

 * Lightweight CPU-side utility library
-* Utilizes sampler feedback data to build and update a list of tiles needing mapping or eviction
+* Utilizes sampler feedback data to build and update a list of tiles needing allocation or eviction
-* Assists with resource creation
+* Assists with tiled resource creation and management
-* Drives heaps allocations/deallocations
+* Drives heap allocations/deallocations
+* Configurable tile allocation timeout
 * Optionally generates data for MinMip texture

-### Extensibility and Flexibility
-RTXTS library provides a clear and robust API that enables developers to integrate custom streaming logic and memory management polices.

-### Optimized Memory Usage
-By loading only the required portions of a texture, the library reduces the overall memory footprint, allowing for higher resolution textures and more complex scenes.

-### Improved Performance
-Dynamic tile management leads to faster load times and smoother transitions, which is critical for games and other real-time applications.

-### Scalability
-The approach scales well with the complexity of the scene.
-Whether you’re dealing with a small scene or a vast open world, the library can be adapted to the available GPU memory pool, ensuring consistent performance.
+## Sample

+An sample using this library can be found here: https://github.com/NVIDIA-RTX/RTXTS

 ## Distribution

-RTXTS is distributed in full sources along with [integration guide][RtxtsIntegrationGuide].
+RTXTS is distributed in full sources along with an integration guide.

-[RtxtsIntegrationGuide]: ./docs/Integration.md

 ## Support